Baltimore Otoplasty (ear pinning)

 Immediate post-op to 1 week

-Immediately following surgery, you'll be asked to keep your head elevated to help reduce swelling and to aid in healing.
+Immediately following surgery, you'll be asked to keep your head elevated to help reduce swelling and aid in healing.
 You should sleep on your back with several pillows to ensure that your head is elevated.
 You should keep your head cool, and avoid heat when possible.
-You will have some soreness, aching, and throbbing for the first few days after surgery.
-To relieve these symptoms, pain pills are given to make you more comfortable.
-Some patients also report numbness, but this will usually resolve completely.
-Hair washing is not permitted during the first week post op, and it is important that you leave the bandage in place so that the healing can continue uninterrupted.
-Your bandage is removed in the office after 7 days.
-Surgical results can be immediately seen at this point!

-Week 2 - 6 post op
+Week 2 - 6 post-op

 The last part of the recovery involves wearing a tennis sweatband for an additional two weeks after having your bandage removed.
 You should be able to resume all activities, including sports activities, after 6 weeks.